-Along with some occasional visitors from Mexico, there are 16 species of hummingbirds found in the U.S. They have different migration patterns, but for the most part, they winter somewhere between Mexico and Panama.
-By January, many birds are already heading back to the North.
+Along with some occasional visitors from Mexico, there are 16 species of hummingbirds found in the U.S. They have different migration patterns and, for the most part, they winter somewhere between Mexico and Panama.
+By January, many birds are already heading back North.
 Some banded hummingbirds have been shown to return to the same location where they were hatched and return to the same feeder they used the previous summer.
 This is great news because once you attract hummingbirds you may have the very same birds next year!

-You can make your own nectar solution, or you can purchase instant nectar.
+You can make your own nectar solution or you can purchase instant nectar.
 If you make your own, boil 1 part white table sugar with 4 parts water.
 Boiling helps remove the chemicals and bacteria present in tap water.
 Let cool thoroughly before filling your feeder.
 Do not use honey or any other kind of sugar and there’s no need to color the water.
 Store unused portions in the refrigerator for up to 5 days and change the nectar in the feeder every 3 to 4 days.
 In hot weather, change it every 2 days.
 It’s also important to keep your feeder clean.
 Mold can build up very quickly, so clean the feeder before each refill.
 Small brushes are available to help you clean the nectar tubes or openings.
 Only use plain water or water with a little salt in it as an abrasive.
 Then rinse very thoroughly before refilling.